 If your answer is either 1.)
 I don’t know, or 2.) everyone … Stop right there!

 NOPE.
 Seriously, just stop.

-Even if you really do have a total addressable market that could theoretically include everyone, you will never get off the ground trying to sell and market to the whole world.
+Even if you really do have a total addressable market that could theoretically include “everyone,” you will never get off the ground trying to sell and market to the entire world.

 “But Katie,” you might think, “I don’t have a operations team to help me build a model to focus on my target market.
 And quite frankly, I don’t have enough customers yet to even know who my best customers are.”